MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 * Users can veto soft deletes.
 In this case they have to speak with a moderator, after they passed some Captchas.

+For reviews there are microformats which should be used.